containers/bootable/projects.md

  * [bootc-image-builder on Github](https://github.com/osbuild/bootc-image-builder)

 Packages and software should use the various standards that together work toward making an immutable and hermetic.
-Each of these work toward the same principles that make software behave better bootable contianers and containers in general.
+Each of these work toward the same principles that make software behave better bootable containers and containers in general.

  * [UAPI: Linux Userspace API Group](https://uapi-group.org/)
  * [Config file specification](https://uapi-group.org/specifications/specs/configuration_files_specification/), contribute to [Particle OS](https://0pointer.net/blog/fitting-everything-together.html)